sparksinfosec/redhat-certs/objectives_study_guide.md

             * podman inspect imagename (probably better)
             * podman exec containername grep username /etc/passwd
         * Next
-            * podman unshare chown nn:nn directoryname (set the container UID as teh owner of the dir on the host)
+            * podman unshare chown nn:nn directoryname (set the container UID as the owner of the dir on the host)
             * directoryname (must be in the user home dir because it would not be a part of the user namespace)
         * podman unshare cat /proc/slef/uid_map (verify mapping)
         * ls -ld /directoryname (verify the mapped user is the owner on the host)